 Chapter I : REGISTRATION REQUIREMENTS 5 1.
 Online Registration Mechanism for Securities Market Intermediaries 5 2.
 Grant of Prior approval for change in control to CRAs 5 3.
-Transfer of business by SEBI registered intermediaries to other legal entity.
-6 4.
-Guideline for CRAs on Suspension, Cancellation or Surrender of Certificate of Registration:7 Chapter II : RATING OPERATIONS 11 5.
-Rating Scale, Rating Symbols and Definitions 11 6.
-Operations Manual/ Internal governing document 13 7.
-Rating Criteria 14 8.
-Rating Process 15 9.
-Monitoring and Review of Ratings 17 10.
-Rating Press Release 11.
-Policy in respect of non-co-operation by the issuer 22 12.
-Withdrawal of ratings 25 13.
-Provisional Rating by CRAs 27 14.
-Ratings having Explicit Credit Enhancement feature 15.
-Post Default Curing Period 16.
-Functioning and Evaluation of Rating Committees/Sub-Committees 17.
-Request by Issuers for review/appeal of ratings provided by CRAs: Cases of for review/appeal of the rating(s) provided to its security/ies shall be reviewe of the CRA that shall consist of majority of members that are different from th Committee of the CRA that assigned the earlier rating, and at least one-third of independent. ("Independent" would mean people not having any pecuniary r or any of its employees) d by a rating committee nose in the Rating of members are elationship with the CRA 18.
-Rating Agreement between the Issuer and the CRA 19.
-Governance Norms of CRAs 20.
-Accountability of Rating Analysts of CRAs 21.
-Dealing with Conflict of interest 22.
-Unsolicited Credit Ratings 23.
-Sharing of information regarding issuer companies between Debenture Tr ustees and CRAs 39 24.
-Mechanism for Sharing of Information by Credit Rating Agencies (CRAs) to (DTs)
+Transfer of business by SEBI registered intermediaries to other legal entity 6 4.
+Guideline for CRAs on Suspension, Cancellation or Surrender of Certificate of Registration: 7 Chapter II : RATING OPERATIONS 11 5.
+Rating Scale, Rating Symbols and Definitions .
+11 6.
+Operations Manual/ Internal governing document .
+13 7.
+Rating Criteria .
+14 8.
+Rating Process .
+15 9.
+Monitoring and Review of Ratings .
+17 10.
+Rating Press Release .
+19 11.
+Policy in respect of non-co-operation by the issuer .
+22 12.
+Withdrawal of ratings .
+25 13.
+Provisional Rating by CRAs .
+27 14.
+Ratings having Explicit Credit Enhancement feature .
+30 15.
+Post Default Curing Period .
+32 16.
+Functioning and Evaluation of Rating Committees/Sub-Committees .
+34 17.
+Request by Issuers for review/appeal of ratings provided by CRAs .
+35 18.
+Rating Agreement between the Issuer and the CRA .
+35 19.
+Governance Norms of CRAs .
+37 20.
+Accountability of Rating Analysts of CRAs .
+37 21.
+Dealing with Conflict of interest .
+38 22.
+Unsolicited Credit Ratings .
+40 23.
+Sharing of information regarding issuer companies between Debenture Trustees and CRAs .41 24.
+Mechanism for Sharing of Information by Credit Rating Agencies (CRAs) to Debenture Trustees (DTs) 25.
+Securities and Exchange Board of India (Credit Rating Agencies) (Second Amendment) (DTs)

-SEE भारतीय प्रतिभूति और विनिमय बोर्ड Securities and Exchange Board of India
+5 भारतीय प्रतिभूति और विनिमय बोर्ड Securities and Exchange Board of India

-25. Securities and Exchange Board of India (Credit Rating Agencies) (Second Amendment) Regulations, 2018:40 Chapter III : REPORTING AND DISCLOSURES42 26.
-Probability of Default Benchmark42 27.
-Periodic Disclosures 28.
-Continuous Disclosures, Reporting and Timelines50 29.
-Periodical report to be submitted to SEBI:54 30.
+27. Periodic Disclosures 28.
+Continuous Disclosures, Reporting and Timelines52 29.
+Periodical report to be submitted to SEBI:56 30.
 Other Continuous Disclosures: 31.
-Guidelines on manner of disclosures by CRAs on its website: Chapter IV : INTERNAL AUDIT FOR CRAs56 32.
-Internal Audit for CRAs:56 33.
-Requirements related to Internal Audit of CRAs:56 Chapter V : MISCELLANEOUS60 34.
-Designated e-mail ID for regulatory communication with SEBI: 35.
-Information regarding Grievance Redressal Mechanism: For information of all investors who deal/ invest/ transact in the market, it has now been decided that the information as provided below shall be prominently displayed in the offices of the CRAs:60 36.
-Guidelines on Outsourcing of Activities by CRAs61 37.
+Guidelines on manner of disclosures by CRAs on its website: Chapter IV : INTERNAL AUDIT FOR CRAs60 32.
+Internal Audit for CRAs:60 33.
+Requirements related to Internal Audit of CRAs:60 Chapter V : MISCELLANEOUS64 34.
+Designated e-mail ID for regulatory communication with SEBI:64 35.
+Information regarding Grievance Redressal Mechanism64 36.
+Guidelines on Outsourcing of Activities by CRAs65 37.
 General Guidelines for dealing with Conflicts of Interest of CRAs and their Associated Persons in Securities Market: 38.
 Standardization of industry classification- Applicability to CRAs 39.
-Firewall between CRAs and their Affiliates:63 Annexures67
+Firewall between CRAs and their Affiliates:67 Annexures70 APPENDIX: List of circulars superseded by Master Circular109